Federalist Era: Other Hamiltonian proposals

 Later in 1790, Hamilton issued another set of recommendations in his Second Report on Public Credit.
 The report called for the establishment of a national bank and an excise tax on distilled spirits.
 Hamilton's proposed national bank would provide credit to fledgling industries, serve as a depository for government funds, and oversee one nationwide currency.
 In response to Hamilton's proposal, Congress passed the Bank Bill of 1791, establishing the First Bank of the United States.
 The following year, it passed the Coinage Act of 1792, establishing the United States Mint, and the United States dollar, and regulating the coinage of the United States.

 In December 1791, Hamilton published the Report on Manufactures, which recommended numerous policies designed to protect U.S. merchants and industries in order to increase national wealth, induce artisans to immigrate, cause machinery to be invented, and employ women and children.
 Hamilton called for federally-funded infrastructure projects, the establishment of state-owned munitions factories and subsidies for privately owned factories, and the imposition of a protective tariff.
 Though Congress had adopted much of Hamilton's earlier proposals, his manufacturing proposals fell flat, even in the more-industrialized North, as merchant-shipowners had a stake in free trade.
 These opponents also raised questions regarding the constitutionality of Hamilton's proposals.
 Jefferson and others feared that Hamilton's expansive interpretation of the Taxing and Spending Clause would grant Congress the power to legislate on any subject.
 Opponents of Hamilton won several seats in the 1792 Congressional elections, and Hamilton was unable to win Congressional approval of his ambitious economic proposals after 1792.
-Federalists would not pass further major economic until after John Adams took office as president in 1797.
+Federalists would not pass further major economic legislation until after John Adams took office as president in 1797.